rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

       concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.

-Documents that define exclusively modules following the extension in
-{{!RFC8791}} are not required to use the security template in
+Documents that define exclusively modules following the extension in {{!RFC8791}} are not required to include the security template in {{sec-security-template}}.
-{{sec-security-template}}.

 ###  Security Considerations Section Template {#sec-security-template}